yehia67/documentation/wallets/0.1/trinity/how-to-guides/protect-trinity-account.md

 ## Install the latest version of Trinity

-In this step, you upgrade the Trinity wallet to the latest version to remove the vulnerability.
+In this step, you upgrade the Trinity wallet to the latest version.

 1. [Download and install the latest version of Trinity](https://trinity.iota.org/) by clicking the **Download** button in the right-hand corner and selecting your operating system